 Not all of life happens on paper, of course, but I’ve found that different lists help me keep track of the different things I need to manage in my home.

 - The Motivated Moms app helps me track chores and cleaning tasks.
-Use the coupon code goodcheapeats so you can save $3 on the yearly fee.

 - I use Google Docs to prepare a schedule for the kids of daily house chores and kitchen jobs.